Lloyd Eisler: 1991–1992

-Finally world champions
+World championship

 Despite an inconsistent season, with the retirement of Miskutienok and Dmitriev and the disastrous season of world silver medalists Kovarikova and Novotny, Brasseur and Eisler went into the 1993 World Figure Skating Championships in Prague, Czech Republic as the favorites.
 They won the short program in a tight decision over Evgenia Shishkova and Vadim Naumov.
-Two of the favorites, European champions Marina Eltsova and Andrei Bushkov and hometown favorites Radka Kovarikova and Rene Novtony, took themselves out of the running with major errors, finishing in fifth and sixth place respectively.
+Two of the favorites, European champions Marina Eltsova and Andrei Bushkov and hometown favorites Radka Kovarikova and Rene Novotny, made major errors and finished in fifth and sixth place respectively.
 A spectacular long program by Brasseur and Eisler, followed by a mistake by Shishkova and Naumov on the side-by-side triple toes, ensured the long-awaited Worlds victory for Brasseur and Eisler, gaining first place votes from all nine judges.
 They were praised for artistic improvements in their skating along with their renowned technical strength.

 Last amateur year 1994

 Despite being world champions, Brasseur and Eisler became the underdogs following the reinstatement of former Olympic champions Gordeeva and Grinkov and their longtime archrivals Mishkutionok and Dmitriev.
 At the 1994 Winter Olympics in Lillehammer, Norway, they made a strong bid for gold with clean short and long programs, but were barely able to fend off the young Russian team of Evgenia Shishkova and Vadim Naumov for the bronze medal, gaining it on a 5–4 split.

 Brasseur and Eisler competed injured at the 1994 World Figure Skating Championships in Chiba, Japan and earned a silver medal.
 It was their last amateur outing.

 Throughout their amateur career, Brasseur and Eisler were known as the team with the strongest lifts in the world and arguably the strongest double and triple twists in the world.
 They were noted particularly for a lift in which Eisler lifted Brasseur with one arm.
 Other pairs had lifts in which the male lifted the female with both hands and then let go with one, but theirs was unique in Eisler lifting Brasseur without ever touching her with his second hand.